Civil War Memorial

 Today, Calcasieu Parish remains an integral part of Louisiana's economy, with industries such as energy, manufacturing, agriculture, and tourism continuing to contribute to its growth and prosperity.
 The region's rich history is celebrated through various cultural festivals and museums, preserving the legacy of its diverse past.

-This timeline provides a concise overview of the key events in the history of Calcasieu Parish, Louisiana.
+This timeline provides a glimpse into the major events and milestones that have shaped the history of Calcasieu Parish, Louisiana.

 • 1805 - William Johnson explores the Calcasieu River.